Frequently Asked Questions

 FOR TRIP CANCELLATION AND TRIP INTERRUPTION:

-Can I claim for trip cancellation because of the Coronavirus?
+Can I claim for trip cancellation because of COVID-19?

-What if I can’t get back to Canada because of the Coronavirus even though I am not infected?
+What if I can’t get back to Canada because of COVID-19 even though I am not infected?

 - The costs of quarantine outside of hospital may not be covered unless Trip Interruption coverage was purchased prior to departure.

-Please refer to the government of Canada’s travel advisory list in the link below which will also advise on the specific dates that these advisories took effect.
+Please refer to the Government of Canada’s travel advisory page and other resources below which will advise on the specific dates that these advisories took effect and other important information.